Notes On… Everyday Mindfulness

 With the sensation.

-With your aliveness, however it shows up today.
+With your aliveness, just as it is today.

-It might look like feeling your feet press into your shoes on the way to work, anchoring yourself back into your body.
+It might look like feeling your feet press into your shoes on the way to work.

-It’s pausing to take one conscious breath before replying to a triggering text.
+It’s pausing to take a conscious breath before replying to a stressful message.

-It’s watching your coffee swirl as you pour the oat milk, and letting that small swirl be enough to bring you back to now.
+It’s watching the swirl in your coffee and letting that moment bring you back to now.

-Studies show that regular, informal mindfulness practice can reduce anxiety, improve emotional regulation, and increase cognitive flexibility (Kabat-Zinn, 2003; Hölzel et al., 2011).
+Studies show that regular informal mindfulness can reduce anxiety, improve emotional regulation, and increase cognitive flexibility (Kabat-Zinn, 2003; Hölzel et al., 2011).

-Not because you’re erasing stress, but because you’re meeting it with presence instead of panic.
+But because you are meeting it with presence instead of panic.

 You are safe in this breath.